crocs-muni/coinjoin-analysis/README.md

 # Wallet Wasabi 1.x, Wallet Wasabi 2.x and JoinMarket coinjoin analysis

 Set of scripts for processing and analysis of datasets created by Wallet Wasabi 1.x, Wallet Wasabi 2.x and JoinMarket clients and coordinators.
-Allows for processing of files extracted by [Dumplings](https://github.com/nopara73/dumplings) tool.
+Allows for processing of Bitcoin mainnet coinjoins as extracted by [Dumplings](https://github.com/nopara73/dumplings) tool.

 ## Setup
 ```